African Americans in Atlanta: Culture and recreation

-Atlanta is noted as the most prominent city for African-American culture, cuisine, nightlife, music, entertainment, film, history, and visual arts.
-Some notables include the following:

 The National Black Arts Festival has been based in Atlanta since the late 1980s.
 Throughout the year, the festival features performing arts, literature and visual arts produced by creative artists of African descent.

-The New Black Wall Street opened in 2021 is a 125,000-square-foot marketplace in Stonecrest that houses over 100 black merchants and entertainment.
-The marketplace is inspired by the popular black business district that was based in Tulsa, Oklahoma.
+The New Black Wall Street opened in 2021 is a 125,000-square-foot marketplace in Stonecrest that houses over 100 Black merchants and entertainment.
+The marketplace is inspired by the popular Black business district that was based in Tulsa, Oklahoma.

 The Black Music & Entertainment Walk of Fame opened in 2021 near the Mercedes-Benz Stadium.

-The Atlanta Jazz Festival in Piedmont Park is one of the largest free jazz festivals in the country and features mostly black artists.
+The Atlanta Jazz Festival in Piedmont Park is one of the largest free jazz festivals in the country and features mostly Black artists.
 The annual event is hosted by the City of Atlanta Office of Cultural Affairs.

 The A3C Festival & Conference is an annual fall event that mostly highlights African-American artists, creatives, innovators, activists, and entrepreneurs.

 The One Musicfest is an annual summer Hip-Hop/R&B concert held in Atlanta.

 House in the Park is a major house music festival held in Grant Park every Labor Day weekend.

-The Castleberry Hill district (mainly Peter Street) has the largest concentration of black businesses and popular social spaces in the nation.

-Edgewood Avenue (Old Fourth Ward/Downtown) has a notable concentration of black businesses and popular social spaces.

-Atlanta's V-103 Winterfest is a Hip-Hop/R&B concert event held in State Farm Arena every December.

 The Gathering Spot is a popular networking and social club composed of primarily millennial college-educated African-Americans.

-Weekend brunch is a prominent aspect of black culture in the Atlanta area.
-The area is home to many popular and vibrant black-owned brunch spots.

-The Village at Ponce City Market is a marketplace that features black entrepreneurs.

-The Sweet Auburn Springfest is an annual outdoor festival held in the historically black Sweet Auburn district.
-It is one of the largest free outdoor festivals in the Southeastern United States.

-504 Day in Atlanta is an annual event that celebrates New Orleans black culture.

-The Sweet Auburn Music Festival is a large free outdoor black music event that place every fall in the historic Sweet Auburn district.
+The Sweet Auburn Music Festival is a large free outdoor Black music event that place every fall in the historic Sweet Auburn district.

-The Atlanta Hip Hop Day Festival is an annual event celebrating Atlanta's Hip-Hop artists and culture.

-Afropunk Atlanta is a week-long fall festival that includes live music, film, fashion, and art produced by black artists.

-The Atlanta Food Truck Park and Triton Yard are popular parks with mostly black-owned food trucks.

 The Taste of Soul Atlanta is a four-day annual summer event that celebrates soul food and African-American culture.

-Atlanta Black Restaurant Week is an annual event that highlights and celebrates the unique contributions of black-owned restaurants and black culinary professionals to the city's food scene.
+Atlanta Black Restaurant Week is an annual event that highlights and celebrates the unique contributions of Black-owned restaurants and Black culinary professionals to the city's food scene.